20+ SEO Experiments for Increasing Organic Traffic

 20+ SEO Split-Testing Experiments to Try

-SEO split-testing works similarly to other A/B testing practices: you make one change on the website, and monitor a response to it.
+SEO split-testing works similarly to other A/B testing practices: you make one change on the website and monitor the response to it.
 The only difference is that you are monitoring a search engine’s response to the tweaks you have made to your group of Variant pages, and not the users visiting them.

 It’s why SEO split-testing tracks improvements to metrics like organic traffic, click-through rates (CTR), and organic ranking positions, and not on-page conversion rates.